taoensso/tufte/README.md

 (profiled {:when (tufte/chance 0.5)} ...) ; Only activates profiling with 50% probability
 ```

-## Formatting pstats options
+## Format pstats options

 `tufte/format-pstats` takes a formatting options map as a second parameter.
-The default value for the different keywords is given below:
+The default value and an explanation of the different keywords is given below:

 ```clojure
 {:columns [:n-calls :min :p50 :p90 :p95 :p99 :max :mean :mad :clock :total]